W Motors Lykan HyperSport

-The Lykan HyperSport is a Lebanese limited-production sports car manufactured by W Motors, a United Arab Emirates-based company, founded in 2012 in Lebanon with the collaboration of Lebanese and Italian engineers.
+The Lykan HyperSport is a limited-production sports car manufactured by W Motors, a United Arab Emirates-based company, founded in 2012 in Lebanon with the collaboration of Lebanese and Italian engineers.
 It is the first sports car to be designed indigenously in the Middle East; however, the bodywork, chassis and engine were all produced in Germany and assembled in Italy.

 The production of the car was limited to a total of seven units.
 The first pre-production Lykan HyperSport was unveiled to the public at the Qatar Motor Show in February 2013.

 Pricing and sales

 At US$3.4 million, the Lykan HyperSport was the third most expensive production car at the time of its production.
 The HyperSport is the first car to have headlights with embedded jewels; they contain titanium LED blades with 440 platinum diamonds (15cts); although buyers had a selection of rubies, diamonds, yellow diamonds, and sapphires to be integrated into the vehicle's headlights at purchase based on the colour choice.
 The car also uses a holographic display system on the centre console with interactive motion features, as well as gold stitching on the seats.
 In June 2015, the Abu Dhabi Police purchased a Lykan HyperSport.
-The Abu Dhabi Police car is included in the total of seven, meaning only six were available for purchase by customers.